bitcoindogg/coldwallet2020/README.md

-# Coldwallet2020
+# chain121 wallet
 Cold Storage for Bitcoin and other Cryptocurrencies

 Notice of Copyrights and Licenses:
 ---------------------------------------
-The coldwallet2020.com project, software and embedded resources are copyright coldwallet2020.com.
+The coldstorage wallet2020.com project, software and embedded resources are copyright coldwallet2020.com.

 The coldwallet2020.com name and logo are not part of the open source license.